-Respiratory acidosis, also called respiratory failure or ventilatory failure, causes the pH of blood and other bodily fluids to decrease, making them too acidic.
+Respiratory acidosis occurs when the lungs can’t remove enough of the carbon dioxide (CO2) that the body produces.
+Excess CO2 causes the pH of your blood and other bodily fluids to decrease, making them too acidic.

 Initial signs of acute respiratory acidosis

 - blurred vision

 - a blue tint in the hands and feet (if oxygen levels are also low)

 Without treatment or in people with severe presentations of respiratory acidosis, other symptoms may occur.
 These include: